Eggs and Cholesterol Why the Advice Changed

 Choline

 This is the nutrient that deserves more attention than cholesterol gets.
-One egg yolk has 147 milligrams of choline, about 27% of the daily adequate intake.
+One yolk has 147 milligrams of choline, about 27% of the daily adequate intake.
 Eggs are one of the richest commonly eaten sources.

-Choline is critical for brain development, liver function, and keeping your cells intact.
-Your body uses it to make acetylcholine (a brain chemical involved in memory, mood, and muscle control).
+Choline is critical for brain development, liver function, and keeping cells intact.
+Your body uses it to make acetylcholine (a brain chemical involved in memory and muscle control).
 During pregnancy, choline is essential for the baby's brain and spinal cord development.
+About 90% of Americans don't get enough.
+Two eggs cover over half the daily need.
+Egg whites have zero choline.

-There is a complication worth mentioning.
-Bacteria in your gut convert some choline into a compound called TMAO, which Cleveland Clinic research has linked to inflammation in blood vessels and plaque buildup.
-So choline is an important nutrient that your body needs, but digesting it creates a byproduct that may cause harm.
+There's a complication.
+Bacteria in your gut break down some choline into a precursor that your liver converts into TMAO, a compound Cleveland Clinic research has linked to inflammation in blood vessels and plaque buildup.
 The research hasn't sorted out which effect wins.
 For most people eating a varied diet, the choline benefits likely outweigh the TMAO concern, but scientists are still working on this.

 Vitamins and minerals